factset/stach-extensions/R/factset.protobuf.stachextensions/README.md

 Helps clients to convert stach to tabular format.

 ## Overview
-This library was used to convert stach to tabular format and to get meta data from stach.
+This package was used to convert stach to tabular format and to get meta data from stach.

 ## Installation